A Place for Mom

 Take our free care quiz

-What is a staff-to-resident ratio?
+What is a staff-to-resident ratio in assisted living?

 “It’s generally around one staff member to every eight residents,” says Thompson.
 She also notes that at night this ratio may be higher since many residents sleep through the night and require less assistance.
 “It would [then] be probably one to 15.”